-No stipulated for the CA operating with assurance level 1.
-Audit logs of CAs operating with assurance level 2 or higher shall be retained in compliance with the retention period specified in Section 5.5.2.
+Audit logs of CAs shall be retained in compliance with the retention period specified in Section 5.5.2.

 Prior to save audit logs to a secure off-site location, the audit logs shall be retained at the site of CAs for at least two months.
 CAs shall make these audit logs available to its qualified auditor upon request.
 After the end of the audit log retention period, the removal task shall be performed only by the internal auditor.